Content reviewed by Sarah Neidler, Ph.D. Written by Dave Kriegel.

 Use this guide as a reference, but keep in mind that finding your dosage typically may also require some trial and error.
 You may also want to consult your doctor if you are using CBD for medicinal benefits, especially if you’re taking medication.

-By now you should be able to figure out the right dosage for a variety of CBD products.
+You should now be able to figure out the right dosage for a variety of CBD products.
 The process starts with knowing exactly how much CBD is in them, and how much you are absorbing.
 The next step takes some experimenting, as you need to figure out what works best with your body chemistry, based on what results you are looking for from the products you choose.

 As you have seen, there is a lot that goes into determining how much CBD to take.
 The best practice is to always start as low as possible, then gradually work your way up.
 Once you have found the lowest possible dosage that works for you, there’s no need to overdo it.
 But if you feel like you’re not getting enough, you can always increase in 1-5 mg increments until you discover what works best.